ccsosa/edgeR_nf-core-rnaseq/README.md

 - run_5.sh (Bash script to download the SRR samples from NCBI with fastq-dump)
 - run5.csv (nf-core/rnaseq sample file to be used to get the salmon counts)
 - run5_nf_test.sh (Bash script to run nextflow nf-core/rnaseq)
+- nfcore_rna_seq.config (Config file to run nf-core/rnaseq.
+This file is in the folder nextflow_config)

 # Description: